Databricks Unity Catalog 101: A Complete Overview (2025)

 2) Data Discovery

-Finding the right data for your needs is simple with Databricks Unity Catalog's discovery features.
-You can tag and document your data assets, and then use the search interface to locate the specific data you need based on keywords, tags, or other metadata.
+Finding the right data for your needs is simplified with Unity Catalog's discovery features.
+You can tag and document your data assets, then use the search interface to locate specific data based on keywords, tags, or other metadata.

 3) Access Control and Security

 Databricks Unity Catalog simplifies access management by providing a single interface to define access policies on data and AI assets.
-It supports fine-grained control on rows and columns and manages access through low-code attribute-based access policies that scale seamlessly across different clouds and platforms.
+It supports fine-grained control at the row and column levels and manages access through SQL-based or attribute-based access policies that scale seamlessly across different clouds and platforms.

 4) Auditing and Lineage

 Databricks Unity Catalog automatically captures audit logs that record who accessed which data assets and when.
-It also tracks the lineage of your data, so you can see how assets were created and how they're being used across different languages and workflows.
+It also tracks the lineage of your data, allowing you to see how assets were created and how they're being used across different languages and workflows.
 This lineage information is crucial for understanding data flows and dependencies.

 5) Open Data Sharing